Using Recorded Data to Improve SRS Test Development

 Test engineers can select from a variety of synthetic waveform methods to create an SRS pulse, with the best choice depending on the application.
-For example, the Burst Random and Enveloped Burst Random methods produce long duration stationary random waveforms that work well in earthquake simulation tests.
+For example, the Burst Random and Enveloped Burst Random methods produce long-duration stationary random waveforms that work well in earthquake simulation tests.
 However, often there is no synthetic waveform that closely matches a real-world transient event; engineers need a better, more realistic way to create an SRS test.

-This paper focuses on a unique approach, where the actual recorded field environment can be modified to meet or exceed a specified SRS.
+This paper focuses on a unique approach, where the recorded field environment can be modified to meet or exceed a specified SRS.
 This provides a time waveform similar to the original field environment and, more importantly, it has the same frequency response function as the original field environment.

-The paper will first introduce the basic concepts of SRS, then step thru the details involved in using the new method with currently available software tools.
+The paper will first introduce the basic concepts of SRS, then step through the details involved in using the new method with currently available software tools.
 Topics include creating enveloped data from data recordings and then generating an SRS test based on the enveloped data.

 The final section of the paper will evaluate an enveloped environment SRS waveform by comparing it with various standard synthetic waveforms.
 The visual evidence makes a compelling case for the new approach.